randyf333/AI-ApplicationsProject/README.md

 ### Modeling
 To predict Severity, we tested 3 different models and compared performance for each: **Random Forest**, **XGBoost**, and an **attention based neural network**.
 Our goal was to find the highest performing model while still having feature performance as an output for analysis.

-# Evaluation & Analysis
+# Evaluation & Analysis:
-- XGBoost Results:
+Performance Summary:

 | Model          | Accuracy |
 |----------------|----------|